 He might not be able to do a “family tree” project because he never met his birth father and doesn’t have any baby pictures.

 I’m not making up excuses for him.
 There are times that he is so anxious that he is curled up in a ball or screaming.
-I need you to know that it is so much harder for HIM just to get through the day than anyone can possibly imagine.
+You might think of him as a challenging child to teach, but I need you to know that it is so much harder for HIM just to get through the day than anyone can possibly imagine.

 Don’t let the smiles and angel-like behavior fool you.
 He is absolutely terrified of failure and rejection, and he’s exhausted from trying to live up to everyone’s expectations.
 He has good days and not-so-good days.